adesozasilva/structural-design-patterns/README.md

-# Structural GoF Design Patterns for Java
+# Structural Design Patterns for Java

 This repository will be introduced the structural GOF design patterns for Java.
 The patterns are: